 Play doh cookies are a fun activity that you can eat.
 While I know the word "playdoh" often associated with the taste of salt, I assure you these colored shortbread cookies are far from that colored dough you buy in yellow containers.

-When I was in middle school I went to a party where one of the activities was making playdoh cookies and baking them for a snack.
-I thought it was so much fun that I carried the memory into adulthood and have been sharing them with my kids over the past few years.
+When I was in middle school I went to a party where one of the activities was making Play-Doh cookies and baking them for a snack.
+I thought it was so much fun that I carried the memory into adulthood and have been sharing this fun cookie recipe with my kids over the past few years.

 They LOVE taking the colorful cookie dough and making fun designs and shapes.
 While they often end up blending the colors together to create weird swirls of purple or brown, it's always a blast watching their creations come to life.

 These cookies are more than just a visual delight; they taste fantastic too.
 The sugar cookie base is soft, buttery, and sweet, making them a hit with kids and adults alike.
 Play-Doh sugar cookies are the perfect blend of fun, creativity, and deliciousness.